 Banambi currently lives and was born in Yirrkala, attended the local mission school.
 He later attended the Brisbane Theological College undertaking a 3 year Youth Leadership Course with the goal of teaching and training younger people to excel in sport.
 Banambi moved on to Melbourne to follow his dream of playing in the then VFL and joined the Geelong Football Club.
 Banambi played part of the season in “B” Grade being coached by the famous Polly Farmer, but a family tragedy intervened back in his home community so he returned to Yirrkala for good.

-Q. How long have you been involved in local government and what led you to run for East Arnhem Shire Council?
+Q. How long have you been involved in local government and what led you to run for East Arnhem Regional Council?

 I have had a long career, which has always maintained some involvement with Local Government in many capacities over a number of years.
 As the Chairperson of the Regional Council through the ATSIC days and General Manager of a number of Aboriginal organisations working closely and fostering relationships with Local Government.